LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 target = "riscv64gc-unknown-none-elf"
 ```

-This will tell our rust toolchain that in this project, we would like to have a riscv program as the output.
+This will tell our rust toolchain that in this project, we would like to have a risc-v program as the output.

 So far so good.